Gauravkr2024/Calculator-app/README.md

     --from-file=.dockerconfigjson=/path/to/config.json \
     --type=kubernetes.io/dockerconfigjson"

-Now specify secret name as a imagepullsecret in specification section.
+Now mention secret name as a imagepullsecret in specification section.